How I met your mother

-I quit my job and gave up my lease and we met at my mother’s house in Kent a few days before we were due to fly out to Jamaica.
-Georgina’s mum called to wish us the best and a couple of minutes into the call, Georgina said
+I quit my job and gave up my lease and we met at my mother’s house in Kent just before we were due to fly out to Jamaica.
+Georgina’s mum called to wish us the best and, a couple of minutes into the call, Georgina said:

 “My mum is crying because she can’t come to our wedding.
 Can she come?”.

 “How come she gets to come but I don’t?” (sob)